Logo

 Photo Date: 6/26/1966 Upload Date: 5/6/2009 3:41:57 PM

-Location: Beaufort West, WC, ZA
+Location: Beaufort West, WC, WC

 Author: Col Andre Kritzinger